virtualelephant/elasticsearch-kubernetes/README.md

 # elasticsearch-kubernetes
-Deployment files for elasticsearch on Kubernetes
+Deployment files for Fluentd, Kibana and Elasticsearch on Kubernetes

 - elasticsearch_pv.yaml: Creates the persistent volume for Elasticsearch via NFS
 - elasticsearch_svc.yaml: Creates the headless service for Elasticsearch